4Subsea/smsfusion-python/docs/user_guide/quickstart.rst

 VRU: Estimate partial attitude in aiding-denied scenarios
 ---------------------------------------------------------
 To limit integration drift in VRU mode, we must assume that the sensor on average is stationary.
-The static assumtion is incorporated as so-called psedo aiding measurements of zero with corresponding error variances.
+The static assumtion is incorporated as so-called pseudo aiding measurements of zero with corresponding error variances.
 For most applications, the following pseudo aiding is sufficient:

 * Position: 0 m with 1000 m standard deviation
 * Velocity: 0 m/s with 10 m/s standard deviation

+Note that the heading is not corrected in VRU mode, and the yaw degree of freedom will thus drift arbitrarily.

 If you have access to accelerometer and gyroscope data from an IMU sensor, you can estimate the roll and pitch degrees of freedom of a moving body using the